syncfusion-content/blazor-docs/blazor/timeline/align.md

 ## Alternate reverse

-The `AlternateReverse` option organizes item content in a reverse alternating style providing an alternative method for displaying timeline items, regardless of the Timeline's orientation.
+In `AlternateReverse` alignment, the item content are arranged in reverse alternate regardless of the Timeline orientation.

 ```cshtml